 - 1. If applicable, bibliographies shall be posted a minimum of ninety (90) calendar days in advance of the month of testing. - 2.
 The following is the schedule for all classification postings for promotional opportunities: - a.
-Paramedic will be posted for a minimum of three (3) weeks, with a concurrent internal/external recruitment. - b.
-Engineer will be posted for a minimum of three (3) weeks during the month of August on odd years. - c.
-Captain will be posted for a minimum of three (3) weeks during the month of August on even years. - d.
-Any remaining position found in Article 2 (Recognition) will be posted for a minimum of three (3) weeks.
+Battalion Chief will be posted for a minimum of three (3) weeks during the month of February on even years. - b.
+Any remaining position found in Article 2 (Recognition) will be posted for a minimum of three (3) weeks, with a concurrent internal/external recruitment. - 3.
+The District shall have five (5) business workdays to resolve all appeals to certify and publish a promotional list for the following dates: